andreacaldera/react-verdi/README.md

 # react-verdi

-**This project is in incubation, stay tuned!**
+**This project is in incubation.
+Stay tuned for a more polished version very soon!**

 Composer for React applications.

-Enable composition of different React application within the same page.
+Enable composition of different React applications within the same page.

-As for every instruments in an orchestra, single applications can be played individually or orchestrated with the rest of the applications.
+As for instruments in an orchestra, single applications can be played individually or play in an orchestra alongside the rest of the applications.

 ## Examples